wp-plugins/external-video-for-everybody/readme.txt

 videos on your WordPress site.
 You enter a simple shortcode on your page, and the plugin generates the HTML to deliver the media.
 Browsers that understand the HTML5 tag will display MPEG/H.264 (.mp4) files, VP8/webm (.webm), or Ogg/Theora (.ogv) files.
 Other browsers can use Flash to play the .mp4.
 In all cases, the markup includes links to download the media files.
-The HTML used here diverges only slightly from the [Video for Everybody](http://camendesign.com/code/video_for_everybody) model.
+The HTML comes with only minor variations straight from the [Video for Everybody](http://camendesign.com/code/video_for_everybody) model.
 See that site for fuller details.

-* I add a class attribute to the tag to make it available for CSS styling
+With the latest release users can now optionally use the [VideoJS](http://videojs.com) JavaScript library to outfit their videos with an attractive set of controls that includes a full screen option.

 This plugin is not for everybody, even if the video tries to be.
 If I were not writing my own plugin, I would probably be using the [Degradable HTML5 audio